mshendrikx/karacool/README.md

-# PiKaraoke
+# Karacool

-PiKaraoke is a "KTV"-style karaoke song search and queueing system.
+Karacool is a "KTV"-style karaoke song search and queueing system.
 It connects to your TV, and shows a QR code for computers and smartphones to connect to a web interface.
 From there, multiple users can seamlessly search your local track library, queue up songs, add an endless selection of new karaoke tracks from YouTube, and more.
 Works on Raspberry Pi, OSX, Windows, and Linux!

 If you want to support this project with a little monetary tip, it's much appreciated: <br/>
 <a href="https://www.buymeacoffee.com/vicwomg" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>